a93-git/a93-in/html/posts/cgi_setup.md

 automatically closed.

 In the next two statements we are returning an HTTP response by printing it to the STDOUT.
-This response will be sent back to the browser and rendered as 'Hello, World`
+This response will be sent back to the browser and rendered as 'Hello, World'

 ## Sending a "Hello, World!" message